ArturMoczulski/delconis-atavism-server-docker/README.md

 _Note:_ Currently the services do not have a docker healthcheck implemented, so they tend to fail connect to the database at first start.
 It's recommended to run `./gradlew dev.restart` again after a couple of seconds if you're experiencing issues connecting to your Atavism Server.

+4. Wait for `DONE INITIALIZING, you can log in now` message in `world` service logs.

 5. Connect with your Unity client.

 ### Creating a new plugin